nkostic/mysite/src/routes/blog/the-best-of-2023.md

 JavaScript is awesome whatever anyone else say.
 NextJS and React ecosystem is mind blowing, Vue, Angular and Qwik are awesome!
 I love them all but I am spoiled with Svelte.
 Svelte remains my favorite ui making library!

 Mid-summer 2023 we witnessed the release of Svelte 4 after four years.
 The library's evolution brought fewer dependencies, smaller package sizes, and faster builds.
-The developer experience has been enhanced, making migrations seamless.
+The IDE Author experience has been enhanced and websites are refreshed.

 Check out the upgraded websites: [svelte.dev](https://svelte.dev) and [kit.svelte.dev](https://kit.svelte.dev).
 New REPLs are available [here](https://learn.svelte.dev/).
 Kudos to svelte community!